Mashed Potato Pancakes

 - Quick and Easy: Potato pancakes come together so quickly and are portable for on-the-go breakfasts, school lunch bags, appetizers, and afternoon snacks.
 Top them with a fried egg and a slice of perfectly cooked bacon for the perfect brunch!

-These little gems are rounds of deliciously seasoned fluffy mashed potatoes on the inside, and when fried, the outside forms a crispy golden brown exterior.
+- So full of flavor: These little gems are rounds of deliciously seasoned fluffy mashed potatoes on the inside, and when fried, the outside forms a crispy golden brown exterior.
 There is a sharp cheesy flavor from the parmesan that gives the pancakes just a bit of extra saltiness.
-Break open one of the freshly made pancakes and see the steam escape and the scents meet your nose…heaven!

-Along with mashed potatoes, a little garlic and onion powder, and fresh herbs, these divine little savory potato pancakes are perfection.
+- Customizable: Along with mashed potatoes, a little garlic and onion powder, and fresh herbs, these divine little savory potato pancakes are perfection.
 However, they can be customized to add in some extra ingredients for extra flavor!
-They are just as tasty served warm on their own, with a pat of chive butter, with a spoonful of bacon jam, or with a side of your favorite tangy dip!
+They are just as tasty served warm on their own, with a smear of chive butter, with a spoonful of bacon jam, or with a side of your favorite tangy dip!

 What you need